SonicJuice/Object-Oriented-Data-Structures/README.md

-# AQA A-Level CS ADT Implementations
+# OO ADT Implementations
-OO Python implementations of all ADTs included in the AQA A-Level CS Specification!
+OO Python implementations of all ADTs in the AQA A-Level CS Specification!

 These are: